JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-image fit="contain" url="https://ia801904.us.archive.org/BookReader/BookReaderImages.php?id=gardensEngland00Broo&itemPath=%2F12%2Fitems%2FgardensEngland00Broo&server=ia801904.us.archive.org&page=n8_w617" title="Title page, chromolithograph from Edward Adveno Brooke, _The Gardens of England_, London: T. McLean, [1858?],Smithsonian Libraries, Biodiversity Heritage Library">

 <param ve-entity eid="Q219217" title="tulip mania" aliases="tulipomania">
 Hardy zonal pelargoniums were a favored plant of gardeners because they show off their blooms for extended periods, flowering even in slightly chilly climates.[^ref20] More significantly, nursery owners adored the pelargonium because it was easy to grow and hybridize, producing cultivars in a seemingly infinite variety year-round.
-By the late nineteenth century, vendors were falling over one another to market the newest, most magnificent plants that, in addition to those for bedding, included varieties of Regals with pretty-petal markings and others with ivy- or scented-leaves.
+By the late nineteenth century, vendors were falling over one another to market the newest, most magnificent plants that, in addition to those for bedding, included varieties of regals with pretty-petal markings and others, ivy- or scented-leaves, known for their pleasing foliage.
 Additional factors contributing to the mania for the pelargonium were the arrival of mass-produced pots and planters for displaying ornamental flowers and dazzling greenery.
 Desire to obtain novel cultivars became so frenzied that some compared it to the now infamous tulip-buying spree, known as “tulipomania,” that occurred in Holland in the 1630s.[^ref21]
 <param ve-image primary fit="contain" manifest="https://iiif.lib.harvard.edu/manifests/drs:435776315" seq="21">
 <param ve-image
 title="The Victorian flower market" url="https://github.com/JSTOR-Labs/plant-humanities/raw/master/images/THE_FLOWER_MARKET.jpg" fit="cover" attribution="Garden Musuem Collection">